How to Use a Pacifier

 Reduced crying can help a parent’s frayed nerves.

-When an infant is nursing or sucking on a pacifier, pain can be reduced.
-Pacifiers are often used during painful procedures to comfort infants.
+When an infant is nursing or sucking on a pacifier, it can help reduce pain.

 For premature babies in the intensive care unit, pacifiers can shorten hospital stays and help tube-fed babies learn to use a bottle.